elsie-n/House-Prices-Analysis-Modelling/README.md

 This project uses the King County House Sales dataset, which can be found in  `kc_house_data.csv` in the data folder in this repo.
 The description of the column names can be found in `column_names.md` in the same folder.
 As with most real world data sets, the column names are not perfectly described,a description of what the columns used mean;

-id : A notation for a house

-date: Date house was sold

-price: Price is prediction target

-bedrooms: Number of bedrooms

-bathrooms: Number of bathrooms

-sqft_living: Square footage of the home

-sqft_lot: Square footage of the lot

-floors :Total floors (levels) in house

-waterfront :House which has a view to a waterfront

-grade: overall grade given to the housing unit, based on King County grading system

-yr_built : Built Year

-condition :How good the condition is overall
 The dropped columns include:

 * date